-Grasshopper Business Phone Service—Our 2019 Review
+Grasshopper Review: Business Phone Service 2023

 Grasshopper is a business phone service that specializes in Voice over Internet Protocol (VoIP) services.
 VoIP services are able to provide more features, like the ability to use your business number from any device.
 That way, you can take calls to your business number, make outbound calls to your customers, and receive faxes wherever your business takes you.